 - Take care not to inhale dust produced in the work site.
-Inhalation of asbestos fibers may be the cause of lung - Inhalation of silicon dust and other contamination may cause sickness. - Depending on the work site conditions, the risk of inhaling asbestos fiber, silicon dust or other contamination may exist.
-Spray water to prevent asbestos fibers, silicon dust or other contamination from becoming airborne.
-Do not use compressed air. - When operating the machine in a work site where asbestos fibers, silicon dust or other contamination might be present, be sure to operate the machine from the upwind side and wear a mask rated to prevent the inhalation of asbestos, silicon dust or other contamination. - Keep bystanders out of the work site during operation. - Asbestos might be present in imitation parts.
+Inhalation of asbestos fibers may be the cause of lung cancer. - Depending on the wok site conditions, the risk of inhaling asbestos fiber may exist.
+Spray water to prevent asbestos from becoming airborne.
+Do not use compressed air. - When operating the machine in a work site where asbestos might be present, be sure to operate the machine from the upwind side and wear a mask rated to prevent the inhalation of asbestos. - Keep bystanders out of the work site during operation. - Asbestos might be present in imitation parts.
 Use only genuine Hitachi Parts.